 Inside Systems Accreditation

-Brand new human service organizations, that are not yet supporting people, need to ensure future services are being set up for success.
-Systems Accreditation works to validate that non-negotiable requirements of organizational systems are in place.
+Brand new human service organizations, that are not yet supporting people, need to ensure future services are set up for success.
+Systems Accreditation works to validate the essential requirements of organizational policies and procedures are in place.

 - 1-year accreditation term